Dog Training Basics

-Whether you send your dog to school or train him at home, consistency is the key to good behavior.
+Whether you send your pup to school or train your dog at home, consistency is the key to good behavior.

-You and your dog may seek training for a variety of reasons: obedience, conformation or agility.
+You and your pup may seek dog training for a variety of reasons: obedience, conformation, or agility.
 Many different options are available to suit both of you.
-If you decide to send your dog to school remember that at-home training and reinforcement is required.
-Below are some helpful hints when trying to decide the proper course to take for training.
+If you send your pup to dog training school, remember that at-home training and reinforcement are required.
+Below are some helpful hints and tips when deciding on the proper course to take for training.

 There are many dog training schools across the country.
 But it's up to you to decide what type of environment and instruction you want for your dog.
 Bear in mind your dog's personality and preferences to ensure the best possible outcome from professional school training.

 - Find the right school.
 Determine whether you want private lessons or a group class.
-The program should be run by private trainers, pet store trainers or dog club trainers who use positive reinforcement training.
+The program should be run by private dog trainers, pet store trainers, or dog club trainers who use positive reinforcement training.
 Private lessons provide a specialized plan tailored to your dog's problem and your concerns.
 Some dogs achieve better success working one-on-one with a trainer.
 Private lessons can also be tailored to fit your schedule.
-Training sessions should be fun and the trainer should be a member of a dog trainer's association such as Association of Pet Dog Trainers (APDT).
+Dog training sessions should be fun and the trainer should be a member of a dog trainer's association, such as Association of Pet Dog Trainers (APDT).
 Your dog's trainer should involve you in the process and give you exercises to practice at home.

-Whether or not you have learned training techniques from a professional trainer, there are a few key things to keep in mind when training your dog at home.
+Whether or not you've learned training techniques from a professional dog trainer, there are a few key things to keep in mind when training your dog at home.

 - Keep your dog's schedule consistent and reinforce that you are a kind, dependable leader.

 - Spend quality time with your dog while training him.
-Training should be fun, so break up intervals so that neither of you get bored.
+Remember, training should be fun, so break up intervals so that neither of you gets bored.